Types of fossils and ways of formation, Cast types, Mold & Petrified fossils

-The fossils are the traces and the remains of the living organisms which are preserved in the sedimentary rocks, The traces of once old living organisms indicate its activity during its life and the remains are the traces that indicate the remains of once old living organisms after the death.
+Fossils are the traces and the remains of the living organisms which are preserved in the sedimentary rocks, The traces of once old living organisms indicate their activity during their life and the remains are the traces that indicate the remains of once old living organisms after death.

-It keeps the whole shape and all the details, It is a type of the fossils which was formed as a result of the rapid burying of the organism as soon as it died in a medium that preserves it from the decomposition as the snow and the amber.
+It keeps the whole shape and all the details, It is a type of fossil which was formed as a result of the rapid burying of the organism as soon as it died in a medium that preserves it from the decomposition as the snow and the amber.

 The cast types

 There are the hollow cast and the solid cast.
-The hollow cast as the face mask that has the same external details of the face.
-The solid cast as the pieces of the ice which have the same internal details of the ice cast.
+The hollow cast is the face mask that has the same external details of the face.
+The solid cast is the pieces of ice that have the same internal details of the ice cast.

-The solid cast is the replica of the internal details of a skeleton of once an old living organism, The ammonites fossil, the nummulites fossil and the trilobite fossil are from the examples of the solid cast fossils.
+The solid cast is the replica of the internal details of a skeleton of once an old living organism, The ammonites fossil, the nummulites fossil, and the trilobite fossil are examples of the solid cast fossils.

-The mold is the replica of the external details of a skeleton of once an old living organisms leaving them in the sedimentary rocks after the death, The mold of ferns, and the fish mold are from the examples of the mold fossils.
+The mold is the replica of the external details of a skeleton of once an old living organism leaving them in the sedimentary rocks after death, The mold of ferns, and the fish mold are examples of mold fossils.

 The petrified fossils

-The petrified fossils are the fossils in which the minerals replace the organic matter for the organism part by part to leave the shape without any change, The dinosaur’s tooth, the dinosaur’s eggs and the petrified wood are from the examples of the petrified fossils.
+The petrified fossils are the fossils in which the minerals replace the organic matter for the organism part by part to leave the shape without any change, The dinosaur’s tooth, the dinosaur’s eggs, and the petrified wood are from examples of the petrified fossils.

-The petrification is the process of replacing the wood material of the trees by silica to form the petrified woods part by part.
+Petrification is the process of replacing the wood material of the trees with silica to form the petrified woods part by part.

 You can download Science online application on google play from this link: Science online Apps on Google play